Rānui House

 In 2004 we formed the Bone Marrow Cancer Research Trust, since then, we have funded research to enable better outcomes for patients.
 This includes research into bone and related cancers, summer research projects for students and travel grants for scientists, clinicians, nurses, and laboratory staff to attend national and international scientific meetings.

-The Bone Marrow Transplant Unit and Rānui House have been visited by world renowned transplant physicians, including Prof E Donnall Thomas, who received a Noble Prize for his work in developing bone marrow transplantation.
+The Bone Marrow Transplant Unit and Rānui have been visited by world renowned transplant physicians, including Prof E Donnall Thomas, who received a Noble Prize for his work in developing bone marrow transplantation.

 Without exception, they have declared the transplant and accommodation facilities to be the highest standard in comparison to similar facilities around the world.
 The Trust is proud of its achievements to date and will continue to actively support patients in need of this treatment from all areas of New Zealand.